fpunkt/micropy/README.md

 # HC clients in micropython (ESP32, including CAN bus)

+## Compile and upload files

+Create an `app.py` and then use tools

+- `mpycompile` compiles all requiremd files into the `.build` directory.
+The compile command parses the `app.py` (and all files?) in the current directory for dependencies and compiles all files that have changed.

+- `mpyupload` checks the .build directory for new entries and uploads via the webex interface as needed.
+A potentially running

+- `mpyterm` connects via websock and opens a terminal

+## Standard tools for VS-CODE

+- `micropico`
+Uploading buffers kind of works, but the repl seems to use another namespace, so typing something into the repl doesn't work.
+Not clear where the uploaded stuff is stored (not in filesystem, not in modues, not visible in repl)

+  - Keybinding `meta-R` to run the current buffer

+- `mpremote` as terminal to a MP device connected to USB

 ## Connect to serial port terminal

 Connect to USB and run